-We’ve gathered some online tools and strategies that can help you make it cheaper and faster to find a good match for your next open position.
+We’ve gathered some online tools and strategies that can help you recruit faster and cheaper to find a good match for your next open position.

 Write a Job Description that Shows Your Company’s Personality